-Whether you’re a novice or expert in the field, when performing a site audit, you need to start with the basics to identify any glaring issues that require immediate attention.
+Whether you’re a novice or an expert in the field, when performing a website audit, you need to start with the basics to identify any glaring issues that require immediate attention.
 In this article, I’m not going to dive into keyword research.
-While keyword research is an important step in evaluating the SEO of your site, it requires a longer explanation if you want your research to be perfect.
+While keyword research is an important step in evaluating the SEO of your website, it requires a longer explanation if you want your research to be perfect.
 If you want to dive into keyword research, one of our SEO experts, Joe Robledo, covers the steps of a low hanging fruit keyword audit here.

 In the sections below, I’ll break down what to look for, the tools necessary for each section, and also uncover potential issues.
+Welcome to your SEO audit crash course.

 Elements of An SEO Audit

-• Analytics
+- Analytics

-• Indexation
+- Indexation

-• On-Page Elements
+- On-Page Elements

-• Technical Aspects
+- Technical Aspects

 Analytics

-To fully understand the success of your efforts, you must have accurate data.
+To fully understand the success of your website efforts, you must have accurate data.
 There are many issues that come from incorrect data or lack of data.
 I’ll be speaking specifically about Google Analytics in this section.
 The first step is to review the goals that are set up within your view.
 Ask yourself, are these goals valuable?
 Do they represent my team’s KPIs?
 Does this information help us track revenue and ROI?

 After you’ve ensured your goals are tracking the exact data you’re after, check on your filters tab within your reporting view and review your filters.
 If it’s not currently added, take your company’s IP address and add it as a filter to your view.
-You don’t want all the times employees viewed your webpages to skew your data.
+You don’t want all the times employees viewed your website pages to skew your data.

 Once you’ve properly filtered your IP, go back to your home tab and view your traffic channels located under the ‘All Traffic’ dropdown in your ‘Acquisition’ tab.
 What is the traffic distribution of your channels?
 If your direct, other, or not set channels have a traffic percentage larger than 5% then there is a possibility of a tracking error across your website.
 A possible issue is that you have a login page on your website and haven’t included current users as an excluded filter.

 Next, check your organic traffic over the past few years.
 Are there any major dips in traffic?
-If there is anything substantial, your site may have experienced a penalty in the past.
+If there is anything substantial, your website may have experienced a penalty in the past.
 Gather as much information as you can from past penalties and determine how they were resolved.

 The last step to verify all traffic is being recorded properly is to use GAchecker.com.
 This tool allows you to see if any pages across your website don’t have your UA tracking code.
 Ensure all the website pages that you want tracked are included in the list of pages with the tracking code.